a project by Stefano Chiocchini architect & designer

 Purification and control of interior air

 The heart of the greenhouse is the innovative, experimental system to grow plants.
-The blinds that are positioned in front of the shelves holding the growing plants are made from sheets of non-woven fabric which contain photo-luminescent pigments.
-Photoluminescence is the distinctive physical property of rare, inorganic aluminates which occur naturally, and which are able to “capture” and store solar or artificial light and then return it in the dark for a maximum of eight to ten hours (at an appreciable level) with declining intensity; this intensity can be kept to its maximum level using natural or artificial sources with a fluorescent lamp.
+The glass windows of the greenhouse adjacent to the shelves holding the growing plants are made of tempered glass containing photo-luminescent pigments.
+Fotoluminescence is the distinctive physical property of rare, inorganic aluminates which occur naturally, and which are able to “capture” and store solar or artificial light and then return it in the dark for a maximum of 8-10 hours (at an appreciable level) with declining intensity: this intensity can be kept to its maximum level using natural or artificial sources with a fluorescent lamp.

 The picture shows two basil plants which were grown in 20 days inside two different incubators, with similar light conditions, soil and humidity: the plant on the left is irradiated in the direct and traditional way, whereas the second is irradiated by overlaying a support which contains the pigments